 Tech to Teaching Foundation Level Courses

 Preference for these courses is given to members of Tech to Teaching.
 Additional students may enroll as space is available.
-Participants interested in joining Tech to Teaching should begin by completing the interest form.
+Participants interested in joining Tech to Teaching should review the material on the website and then join the Tech to Teaching Canvas course.

 CETL 8713 Fundamentals of Teaching and Learning in Higher Education In this highly interactive and practical course, graduate students explore and apply principles of learner-centered teaching that are based on the research about how people learn.
 Through readings, lectures, activities, practice, and peer review, students will explore the principles of good teaching.
 This is usually the first course in the Tech to Teaching foundations level and can be taken for a letter grade or pass/fail.
 Registration requires a permit request.
 See the sample syllabus.